SAP-archive/fundamental-vue/NEW_COMPONENT/NEW_COMPONENT.md

 ]
 ```

-The `id` of the `UIComponentsConfig` must be the name of the folder in `src/docs/pages`.
+The `id` of the `UiComponentsConfig` must be the name of the folder in `src/docs/pages`.
 The `id` of the example must be the name of the `vue`-file (without the extension).
 The name of the markdown file must be equal to the name of the example.

 Now your component should show up in the documentation.